-6.3 UPPER BOUNDS WHEN PHI HOLDS EVENTUALLY.
-The only improvements over the case in which both phi and delta hold eventually are for fail-stop faults and authenticated Byzantine faults (the latter either for weak unanimity or for strong unanimity, with a general signing the initial values).
+The only improvements over the case in which both phi and delta hold eventually are for failstop faults and authenticated Byzantine faults (the latter either for weak unanimity or for strong unanimity with a general signing the initial values).
 Fix one of these fault models.
-We show that, if there is a t-resilient protocol in the basic model with signals, then there is one in the model where phi holds eventually.
-Fix Δ and Φ , and assume algorithm A works for the basic model with signals.
+We show that if there is a t-resilient protocol in the basic model with signals, then there is one in the model where phi holds eventually.
+Fix Δ and Φ and assume Algorithm A works for the basic model with signals.
 Define A' as follows.

-Two out of every three steps of each processor are used to maintain a distributed clock, and the other step is used to simulate algorithm A. For fail-stop faults, we use the new fail-stop clock of Section 6.2, while for authenticated Byzantine faults we use the authenticated Byzantine clock.
-Message buffers are maintained as in Section 5.3.
+Two out of every three steps of each processor are used to maintain a distributed clock, and the other step is used to simulate Algorithm A. For fail-stop faults we use the new fail-stop clock of Section 6.2, while for authenticated Byzantine faults we use the authenticated Byzantine clock.
+Message buffers are maintained as before.

-Fix $R = 3N\Phi + (2D + 2) + (\Delta + 1)$, where, as before $D = \Delta + 3\Phi$.
+Fix $R = 3N\Phi + (2D+2) + (\Delta+1)$ where, as before, $D = \Delta + 3\Phi$.
 Each processor determines the current round being simulated and conducts the rest of the simulation exactly as in Section 5.3.
 We must describe how signals are simulated.
-If a processor p_i has sent all its messages for a particular round r, performed a Receive operation in the clock protocol, and updated its private clock, and if the clock then satisfies then p_i acts in A' as p_i would act in A if it had received a signal for round r.
+If a processor p_i has sent all of its messages for a particular round r, performed a Receive operation in the clock protocol and updated its private clock, and if the clock then satisfies then p_i assumes that it has received a signal for round r.